 than 3 percent.

-While low inflation prospects has dulled demand for
+While low inflation prospects have dulled demand for the

-traditional hedge gold, silver has fallen out of favour with
+traditional hedge, gold, silver has fallen out of favor with

 investors recently as demand from the solar energy sector has